betajippity/betajippity.github.io/_posts/2021-07-31-porting-takua-to-arm-pt2.md

     .LBB0_2
             bl       0x4310                   // branch (with link) to address 0x4310

-<div class="codecaption">Listing 4: The x86-64 assembly from Listing 2 translated to arm64 by Rosetta 2's ahead-of-time translator.
+<div class="codecaption"><span>Listing 4: The x86-64 assembly from Listing 2 translated to arm64 by Rosetta 2's ahead-of-time translator.
 Disassembled using <code class="language-plaintext highligher-rouge">otool -Vt</code>, with some minor tweaks for formatting and readability.
-My annotations are also included as comments.</div>
+My annotations are also included as comments.</span></div>

 In some ways, we can see similarities between the Rosetta 2 arm64 assembly in Listing 4 and the natively compiled arm64 assembly in Listing 3, but there are also a lot of things in the Rosetta 2 arm64 assembly that look very different from the natively compiled arm64 assembly.
 The core functionality in lines 9 through 21 of Listing 4 bear a strong resemblance to the core functionality in lines 5 through 19 of of Listing 3; both versions use a `fadd`, followed by a `casal` instruction to implement the atomic comparison, then follow with a `cmp` to compare the expected and actual outcomes, and then have some logic about whether or not to jump back to the top of the loop.